 institutions, as well as the only one with an emphasis on undergraduate

-*Adequate financial resource coverage of debt, with Fiscal Year (FY) 2010
+*Adequate balance sheet reserves with Fiscal Year (FY) 2010 expendable financial

-expendable financial resources covering proforma debt 1.0 times and operations
+resources covering proforma debt 1.0 times and operations 0.5 times.

-*Overall positive operating performance, with FY 2010 three-year average
+*Trend of positive operating performance, with three-year average operating

-*Pledged revenues provide good debt service coverage in FY 2010 on
+* Pledged Revenues provide healthy debt service coverage in FY 2010 on

-outstanding

-bonds: Academic Building Revenue Bonds - 10.1 times coverage; Dormitory
+outstanding bonds: Academic Building Revenue Bonds - 10.1 times coverage;

-Residence Bonds - 3.4 times; Student Union Revenue Bonds - 4.4 times;
+Dormitory Residence Bonds - 3.4 times; Student Union Revenue Bonds - 4.4 times;

-Student

-Health Center Revenue Bonds - 9.7 times; Field House Revenue Bonds - 6.4 times.
+Student Health Center Revenue Bonds - 9.7 times; Field House Revenue Bonds - 6.4